Call glossary

 User

 Your app server provides a user ID (userId) to Nexconn and exchanges it for a Token.
-This step is completed by calling the IM Server API Get Token endpoint.
+This step is completed by calling the Chat Server API Get Token endpoint.

-Users must hold a valid Token to connect to Nexconn through the IM SDK and use calling-related services.
+Users must hold a valid Token to connect to Nexconn through the Chat SDK and use calling-related services.

 Room